Book Launch Dates

 He is also a literary scholar working at the intersections of modern British and Irish literatures and animal studies.
 His work has appeared or is forthcoming in ISLE: Interdisciplinary Studies in Literature and the Environment, LIT: Literature Interpretation Theory, Twentieth-Century Literature, Studies in Canadian Literature, and the essay collection Literature and Meat since 1900.

-He is Assistant Professor of English, Affiliated Faculty of the Sustainability Institute for Regional Transformations (SIRT), and Honors College Faculty at the University of Wisconsin Oshkosh, where he teaches courses in modern and contemporary British and Irish literatures, poetry writing, and literary criticism, as well as interdisciplinary Honors seminars and study-abroad programs.
+He is Associate Professor of English, Affiliated Faculty of the Sustainability Institute for Regional Transformations (SIRT), and Honors College Faculty at the University of Wisconsin Oshkosh, where he teaches courses in modern and contemporary British and Irish literatures, poetry writing, and literary criticism, as well as interdisciplinary Honors seminars and study-abroad programs.